 - Incidence and duration of type 1 diabetes3

 - Type 1 diabetes complications3-4

-In a Danish cohort of healthy individuals significantly higher suPAR values were found in those, who developed type 2 diabetes1.
-In the group of middle-aged non-smokers, the risk of developing diabetes was significantly higher in individuals with a high suPAR level compared to those with a low suPAR level.
+In a Danish cohort of healthy individuals, significantly higher suPAR values were found in those who developed type 2 diabetes1.
+In the group of middle-aged non-smokers, the risk of developing diabetes was significantly higher in individuals with a high suPAR level than those with a low suPAR level.
 The increased risk remained following adjustment for fasting blood glucose, age, sex, and insulin levels.
 A similar risk was found in the elderly1.

-In type 1 diabetics, suPAR is strongly associated with development of diabetes complications.
-In a study published in Diabetes Care (2019), 36 out of 37 patients that developed end-stage renal disease within the 6-year follow-up period were in the highest suPAR quartile.
+people with type 1 diabetes, suPAR is strongly associated with the development of diabetes complications.
+In a study published in Diabetes Care (2019), 36 out of 37 patients that developed the end-stage renal disease within the 6-year follow-up period were in the highest suPAR quartile.
 Patients in the two lowest suPAR quartiles seemed to be protected against developing renal complications3.
-A low suPAR level was also protective against decline in GFR ≥30%, cardiovascular disease and mortality3,4.
+A low suPAR level was also protective against a decline in GFR ≥30%, cardiovascular disease and mortality3,4.

 “suPAR is an early predictive marker for complications in type 1 diabetes … and is a potent risk factor in prediction of cardiovascular and renal diseases”